JayRavlani/Jay_Ravlani_Spark_Foundation_Internship_task/README.md

-# Student Grade Prediction Using Linear Regression
+# Student Grade Prediction Using Linear Regression and Python

 This project implements a supervised machine learning model using linear regression to predict the percentage a student will achieve based on the number of hours they study.
 The model is trained on a dataset containing the number of hours studied and the corresponding grades obtained by students.